Sunday, 22 April 2012

 Colombia is famous – Cartagena and Medellín in particular (see previous posts ‘Bienvenidos a Medellin – Bangkok Light’ http://bit.ly/IhlErq & ‘The Wages of Love’ http://bit.ly/IeUXji for related stories) – for such ‘gringo hunters’.
 These are women who come across as normal (is there such a thing?), just out for a night out trying to ‘score’ a man or two, as happens in every place in the world.

 However, what these ladies usually won’t tell you is that they want to get directly paid for their services – by whatever means they can get it.
 They don’t tend to introduce themselves as prostitutes or escorts, giving you their business cards in the process.
-No, that wouldn’t be the smartest move to pick up now, would it?
+No, that wouldn’t be the smartest move for picking up now, would it?

 They’re much sneakier than that.
 They’ve perfected the art of being ‘genuine’ so skillfully that we’ve witnessed people who are fully sober as well as street-wise Colombian natives getting duped by them.